bobbin-rs/bobbin-sdk/README.md

 This repository contains Bobbin SDK, a multi-platform Software Development Kit for embedded systems development using the [Rust](https://www.rust-lang.org/en-US/) programming language.

+NOTE (May 11, 2019) - IRQ handling needs to be revamped to be compatible with cortex-m-rt, and has temporarily been removed from MCU codegen.
+The design of the board support crates also need to be updated to use cortex-m-rt attributes instead of macros.

 ## Organization

 - [DSL](./dsl/) - A DSL for describing MCUs, Boards and Peripherals